jmmadson/PyBer_Analysis/README.md

 From my analysis of the data which is laid out in the Ride Share Data Summary below, I was able to determine the following differences by city type.
 My analysis is supported furthar by the charts and summaries provided immediately following the analysis.

 ![Ride Share Data Summary](https://github.com/jmmadson/PyBer_Analysis/blob/main/Resources/PyBer_fare_summary.png)

 ### Urban
-* Urban cities saw more rides and more drivers than in either of the two city types (See Figure 1 below)
+* Urban cities saw more rides and more drivers than both Rural and Suburban city types (See Figure 1 below)
 * Urban cities had the highest percentage of profits of the city types (See Figure 5 and Figure 6 below)
 * There are more drivers than riders in urban cities, resulting in a lower per driver average fare (See Ride Share Data Summary Above)